spiel-ifremer/emso-metadata-specifications/EMSO_codes.md

 | Western Mediterranean Sea | W1M3A                 |                                                                                                                                                    |

 ## EMSO Platforms ##
-A platform is connected to an EMSO Site.
+A platform (also named Observing Unit) is a marine subset of a Site Facility on which instruments and/or sensors are directly plugged.
+An Observing Unit may be a seabed station, a mooring, a surface buoy.
+It includes the Sensors/Instruments attached to it.

 | EMSO Regional Facility    | EMSO Site             | EMSO Platform         | Comments                                                     |
 |---------------------------|-----------------------|-----------------------|--------------------------------------------------------------|